jmfieldman/TheseusAndTheMinotaur/design/02-visual-style.md

 The scene uses a deliberate **cool/warm light temperature contrast** to guide the player's eye and create atmospheric depth:

-- **Cool lights** (cyan/blue): Lantern pillars, ambient fill.
-These set the moody, atmospheric baseline of the scene.
+- **Cool lights** (cyan/blue): Lantern pillars, ambient fill, Theseus glow.
+  These set the moody, atmospheric baseline and highlight the player character.
-- **Warm lights** (gold/amber): Exit tile god-light, Theseus glow.
-These draw attention to the goal and the player character.
+- **Warm lights** (gold/amber): Exit tile god-light.
+These draw attention to the goal.
 - **Hot lights** (red/orange): Lava, fire hazards, Minotaur glow.
 These signal danger.